This post may contain affiliate links. Read the disclosure here.

 (And this is a post I’ve written some time later, while still going through the growth process.)

-I am counting on that fact – in my marriage, in my friendships, as a parent, even in my writing.
-That’s why I took a stand – for redemption.
-To step out in faith and trust God that if He was calling me to stay, that He would redeem the mess I found myself in.
+I took a stand for redemption.
+Then I stepped out in faith trusting that if God was calling me to stay, He would redeem the mess I found myself in.

 Friends, if we dare to trust God, to really take Him at His word, we will be so blessed to see what He does.
 And if you’re at a point where you’re ready to begin to step forward in faith, even just a little, you’re going to want to pick up Grace Goals.
 It’s a great program, rooted in grace which we so need, to begin to set intentional steps for growth in the new year.